m3schroder/node_server/README.md

 ### Methods
-<p>My previous attempts at a node based API have stopped after creating basic CRUD operations.
+<p>My previous attempts at a node based API have stopped short of protecting the end points.
 This attempt will be both comprehensive <br>
 and careful.
-On this go around I will work on MVPs for each of the objective in the order they are listed.
-For example, I will create  <br>
+I'll work on MVPs for each of the objectives in the order they are listed and then loop back to improve on each objective <br>
-basic CRUD operations for a single users table.
-Once that is complete I will work on protecting the routes used in those operations    <br> and keep with that pattern for each of the other objective. </p>
+afterwards.
+I will start by creating basic CRUD operations for a single users table, then I'll work on protecting the routes used in those operations    <br> and keep with that pattern for each of the other objectives.
+Once I'm through with the first iteration I will go back to do improvements. </p>